BlueKittyMeow/Emil/story/snippets/gen.md

 The idea of having a temporal cohort of people who ride along wtih you in reality.
 We can't ever touch those temporally separated, always isolated to our own universe of time.

+"If you are going to be a bit broken, you must also be sure to be a bit beautiful" - Klara